noahzeldin/dissertation/reception_analysis.md

                          piece == "mother")
 ```

-## f.
-Convert general (reduced) corpus and dfm to dataframes for later use
+## 4.6 Convert general (reduced) corpus and dfm to dataframes for later use

 ``` r
 # convert gen_dfm_reduced to dataframe